 My spice drawer gets a good workout in the fall.
 I want to add fall spices to as many things as possible!
 Warm, comforting cobblers made with fall fruits are a perfect candidate for doing just that.

-This cobbler features my favorite fall fruit – pears!
+This Autumn Spice Pear Cobbler features my favorite fall fruit – pears!
 I feel like poor pears get overlooked when the pumpkin craze hits.
 But as someone who doesn’t enjoy pumpkin madness, I far prefer the subtle sweetness of a perfect pear.